José Trinidad Cabañas

-José Trinidad Cabañas Fiallos (9 June 1805- 8 January 1871) was a liberal Honduran military general and politician who served as President of Honduras on two separate occasions: From 1 March to 6 July 1852.
-And 31 December 1853 to 6 June 1855.
+José Trinidad Cabañas Fiallos (9 June 1805- 8 January 1871) was a liberal Honduran military general and politician who served as President of Honduras from 1 March to 6 July 1852 and 31 December 1853 to 6 June 1855.
 His role in Honduran history began during the First Central American Civil War.
-He became a Central America hero, when he attempted to reunite Central America, during Francisco Morazán's tenure and after the unionist's death.
+He became a Central America hero when he attempted to reunite Central America, during Francisco Morazán's tenure and after the unionist's death.

-During his second term as president, Cabañas attempted to build the railroad in Honduras.
+During his second term as president, Cabañas attempted to build a railroad in Honduras.
 He was supported by the common Central American people, but his liberal beliefs were not accepted by the conservatives, then holding power.
 He was popularly known as being "The gentleman without blemish and without fear".

 Biography

 José Trinidad Cabañas was born to José María Cabañas Rivera and Juana Fiallos in Tegucigalpa and was baptized on the day of his birth in 1805.

 He attended school at the "Colegio Tridentino" in Comayagua, where he studied Latin, rhetoric, theology and philosophy.